-Activity Design Consideration The contractor will apply for the road cutting permission to the road owning agency and shall give full effort and the cost of road restoration and collect the road cutting permission for required days.
-Therefore the road cutting plans must be prepared by the contractor.
-No temporary or permanent works must proceed before the design and drawings are approved by the Project Manager and road cutting permission obtained from DCC by PMU. - The contractor shall prepare a traffic management scheme (road closure program or diversions) and incorporate detail of traffic diversions and pedestrian routes, all traffic signs (for the regulation and for information) and road markings shall be ensured prior to start of road cutting.
-Road excavation All excavations shall be done to the minimum dimension as required for safety and working facility The excavation must be carried out in the most expeditious and efficient manner.
-The excavation shall be executed in such manner, that the contractor does not damage or interfere with existing services or structures.
-If damage or interference is so caused the contractor shall make arrangements with the supply and/or building owner to execute the repairs at the contractor's own cost.
-All trench and pit excavations and other work shall be carried out during night time and within the limits of any existing road area shall be completed as rapidly as possible and, in the case of roads capable of carrying two or more lanes of traffic, not more than one half of the width of the carriage way shall be obstructed at any one time.
-In single lane roads, the contractor shall programme his work in such a manner that the minimum inconvenience is caused to those persons who have reasonable grounds for using the road.
-Road drains and channels shall be kept free from obstructions at all times.
-In case of excavation in VIP and other large roads, the trenches and pits maybe need to be covered by steel plates to allow traffic to pass during nonworking periods.
-The contractor must liaise with the DCC and the responsible police to familiarize themselves and adhere to such rules.
-All costs involved to adhere to such rules shall be borne by the contractor.
-Pits and trenches not backfilled at end of a night shift, the excavation must be covered with steel plates and in alleys with wooden plates.
-It is preferable that trench excavation along roads be located in footpaths or verges adjacent to the road rather than in the carriage way itself.
-Trench excavation shall wherever practicable be carried out in such a way that every part of the excavation is at least 0.5m clear of existing edges of the carriage way.
-Where trench excavation or any other part of the works livestock, and shall ensure that all open excavation, access routes and steep or loose slopes arising from the contractor's operations are adequately fenced and protected.
+Activity Design Consideration Activity Design Considerationtime and within the limits of any existing road area shall be completed as rapidlyas possible and, in the case of roads capable of carrying two or more lanes oftraffic, not more than one half of the width of the carriage way shall be obstructedat any one time.
+In single lane roads, the contractor shall programme his work insuch a manner that the minimum inconvenience is caused to those persons whohave reasonable grounds for using the road Road drains and channels shall be kept free from obstructions at all times In case of excavation in VIP and other large roads, the trenches and pits maybeneed to be covered by steel plates to allow traffic to pass during non-workingperiods.
+The contractor must liaise with the DCC and the responsible police tofamiliarize themselves and adhere to such rules.
+All costs involved to adhere tosuch rules shall be borne by the contractor Pits and trenches not backfilled at end of a night shift, the excavation must becovered with steel plates and in alleys with wooden plates It is preferable that trench excavation along roads be located in footpaths orverges adjacent to the road rather than in the carriage way itself.
+Trenchexcavation shall wherever practicable be carried out in such a way that everypart of the excavation or any other part of the works obstructs any footpathor right-of-way, the contractor shall provide, at his own cost, a temporary footpathor right-of-way, the contractor shall provide, at his own cost, a temporary footpatharound the obstruction to the satisfaction of the Project Manager The contractor shall have particular slopes arising from the contractor's operations are adequately fenced and protected.
 Trenchless pipe installation Pipes shall be installed by the horizontal directional drilling (HDD) methods where required.
 Should survey information indicate that the method is not feasible the contractor shall inform the Project Manager and gain prior approval for an alternative method or for open trench method.
 Excavation material shall be removed from the conduit as the work progresses.
-No accumulation of excavated material within the conduit will be
+No accumulation of excavated material within the conduit will be permitted.

-Activity Design Consideration permitted.
 The contractor shall provide sediment and erosion control measures in accordance with local environmental legislation.
 The contractor shall supply portable mud tanks or construct temporary mud pits to contain excess drill fluids during construction.
 Spent drilling fluids and cuttings shall be confined to the entrance and exit pits.
 The contractor shall take all necessary precautions to minimize the damage to the adjacent properties.
 Any drilling fluid that enters the pipe shall be removed by flushing or other suitable methods.
 The contractor shall be responsible for cleanup and restoration Pits excavated to permit connection of bored pipe shall be backfilled, and disturbed areas shall be restored to their original state or better.
 Sections of sidewalks, curbs, and gutters or other permanent improvements damaged during HDD operations shall be repaired or replaced at the contractor's expense.
 Resettlement plan The contractor shall: - Implement Resettlement Plans, prepared by DWASA.
 No civil works will begin until all compensation to affected persons is paid.
 Preparation of catalogues, installation and O&M manuals The contractor shall supply catalogues and installation manuals for each type of pipes to DWASA at the time of submission the Operation and Maintenance manuals.
 All catalogues and manuals shall be printed in the English language or accompanied by an English translation.